OmniLearned: A Foundation Model Framework for All Tasks Involving Jet Physics: Acknowledgments

 \section{Acknowledgments}

 We thank Pradyun Hebbar, Joschka Birk, Runze Li, and Ibrahim Elsharkawy for helpful comments and testing the software environment during development.
+We also thank Kevin Grief for discussion on the use of the ATLAS flavor tagging dataset.
 We thank our colleagues from the H1 Collaboration for allowing us to use the simulated MC event samples.
 We also thank DESY-IT and the MPI f\"ur Physik for providing computing infrastructure and supporting the data preservation project of the HERA experiments.
-VM is supported by the EXPERT-J program as part of the J-RISE Initiative No. EX25-009-01.
+VM is supported by JST EXPERT-J, Japan Grant Number JPMJEX2509.
 BN is supported by the U.S. Department of Energy (DOE), Office of Science under contract DE-AC02-76SF00515.
-This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards HEP-ERCAP0021099 and HEP-ERCAP0028249.
+This research used resources of the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231 using NERSC awards ERCAP0034229, HEP-ERCAP0021099 and HEP-ERCAP0028249.